 Step 32.
-Drizzle a small amount of colorized resin onto the cured Crystal Clay.
+Drizzle a small amount of colorized resin onto the cured Epoxy Clay.
 Agitating the resin will help dislodge any air bubbles lurking below the surface.
 Continue to drizzle the colorized resin until the bezel is domed.

 Using a stir stick or toothpick drag the resin over to the side edges.
 You can also use the stir stick to remove excess resin.